 - Clean and examine the area.
 Cleaning the surface area allows you to carefully inspect your roof and spot any hole, crack, and other sources of leaks.
 Cleaning is also necessary to remove dirt, dust, and debris that could affect the adhesion of roof coatings.

 - Prepare the surfaces.
 After you prepare the waterproofing materials for the roof, it’s time to prepare and waterproof roofing surfaces.
 It is important to choose the waterproofing system that is most suitable for your roof.

 How to Waterproof a Roof

 After the preparatory steps such as cleaning the surface area and gathering the needed roofing waterproof materials, it’s time to get the job done!
+If you have solar panels on your roof, you have to clean it also.
 Roof waterproofing involves several steps which should be executed properly to achieve the best results.

 - Prime the surface.
 After thoroughly cleaning the surface, the next important step is to prime it.
 This will ensure the superior adhesion of the liquid membrane.
 Priming is also necessary for preventing the bituminous oils from passing through the liquid membrane in your roof.
 Before applying the waterproofing membrane for roofs, you need to make sure that all surfaces are dry.

 - Treat all details.
 All areas of the roof should be treated, such as the interior and exterior corners, pipes, vents, and drains.
 Since this is a very critical step, it is advisable to have it done by professional roof waterproofers.

 - Apply liquid membrane on the roof.
 The last step involved in waterproofing roofing systems is the application of the liquid membrane.
 For best results, the roof should have two or more layers of coating.